la2050/archive/_projects/2014/four-seasons-of-food.md

       City and unincorporated area of Whittier and the cities of La Mirada and Santa Fe Springs.
-  Does your project impact Los Angeles County?: Yes (benefits a region of LA County)
+  Does your project impact Los Angeles County?: Yes (benefits a region of LA County) How will your project impact the LA2050 “Live” metrics?:
+    - Access to healthy food
+    - Obesity rates
   impact_metrics: >-
     Through education and hands on training, Interfaith Food Center's Four Seasons of Food will help break the cycle of hunger and obesity in low